Year 5/6

 - be set their black book homework tasks.
 They need to choose AT LEAST 3 activities to complete which will be shared with with their class and teacher.
 It could include art work, writing, computer presentations, 3D models, posters etc.

 You are going to share all your homework with your class mates and teacher.
-It could include art work, writing, computer presentations, 3D models,
+It could include art work, writing, computer presentations, 3D models, posters etc. You will have to explain to the class what you have done.

 Activity Chosen: (Tick) |

-Year 5 Autumn Term 2025 Black Book Homework Tasks |
+Year 5 Spring Term 2026 Black Book Homework Tasks |

 |